Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Andres Gimenez take the field against Yandy Diaz and the Tampa Bay Rays on Saturday at Tropicana Field.
+The Tampa Bay Rays and Cleveland Guardians will play on Sunday at Tropicana Field, at 1:40 PM ET, with Wander Franco and Steven Kwan among those expected to deliver at the plate.

-Oddsmakers list the Rays as -150 favorites on the moneyline, while giving the underdog Guardians +125 moneyline odds.
-The total is 8 runs for the contest (with -110 odds to go over and -110 odds on the under).
+The Rays are the favorite in this one, at -185, while the underdog Guardians have +150 odds to upset.
+The total is 7.5 runs for the contest (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.